-They carry a small amount of vitamin-A. 100 g berries has 290 IU or 10 % of RDA of this vitamin.
-Vitamin A is required for maintaining integrity of mucusa and skin and essential component of visual cycle.
-In addition, consumption of natural fruits rich in vitamins and flavonoid anti-oxidants has been found to protect from lung and oral cavity cancers.
+They carry a small amount of vitamin-A. 100 g berries have 290 IU or 10% of RDA of this vitamin.
+Vitamin-A required for maintaining the integrity of mucosa and skin and essential component of the visual cycle.
+Also, consumption of natural fruits rich in vitamins and flavonoid antioxidants has been found to protect from lung and oral cavity cancers.

 Fresh berries contain small amounts of essential vitamins such as pyridoxine (vitamin B-6), pantothenic acid (vitamin B-5), folates, and thiamin (vitamin B-1).
 Some of these vitamins are essential in the sense that the body requires them for metabolism from external sources to replenish.

 Furthermore, gooseberries contain moderate levels of minerals such as copper, calcium, phosphorus, manganese, magnesium, and potassium.

 Indian gooseberries (amla) are exceptionally rich in vitamin C. 100 g of amla carry astoundingly 445 mg of vitamin-C. However, their much of anti-oxidant properties come from other anti-oxidant compounds in them like tannins (emblicanin, punigluconin, pedunculagin, etc.)